Saturday, August 13, 2016

 Guilin noodles that make you sneeze

 The wifi in Momo's house only works when the computer is on, as it has the only Internet connection and shares it via its wifi.
 I thought this would be well annoying but on the first night I'd looked around at other SSIDs for the first I tried the usual passwords: 888888888, 12345678, and 123456789, with no joy, then I tried the second, 88888888 - no, 12345678 - bingo!
 I had connected and had decent Internet and a fairly strong signal.
 I'd even used that last night to dial into a meeting.
 So tonight after searching in vain for a tv channel that would show the match, I found a dodgy stream just in time for the kickoff.
 It was a bit stuttery but yes, we got a penalty in the fourth minute that Aguero converted!
 Oh I was looking forward to the next 85 minutes.
 But bollocks, suddenly the wifi went.
 I tried resetting the adapter but nothing.
 I tried my work laptop and phones but it was down!
 Of course the computer was turned off now and people were going to bed.
 So I found all the SSIDs I could and tried the various passwords but none worked.
 I was gutted.
 All I could do in the end was use my work SIM roam.
-I didn't want to take the micky so I used UC Browser which is good at filtering images and adverts and focussing on text, and followed the match via a forum, which I find is more up-to-date and informative than sports websites like the BBC.
+I didn't want to take the micky so I used UC Browser which is good at filtering images and adverts and focusing on text, and followed the match via a forum, which I find is more up-to-date and informative than sports websites like the BBC.
 Damn, Sunderland of course scored despite our 75% possession - will nothing change?
 But with 3 minutes to go we went ahead thanks to an ex-Man U defender heading in a Navas cross to his own goal and we managed to defend our lead till the end.
 I'll take the three points but this was a shaky start.
 Sleep came soon after the 2.30 finish.

 No comments: